 Natural Cataclysms – Environmental Threats

 Today, the greatest challenge is progressive coastal erosion, which in 2013–2014 threatened the foundations of the Doric temple.
 Thanks to rescue programmes by Italy's Ministry of Culture worth 1.5 million euros, modern coastal protection systems have been implemented.
-The present-day ruins in Monasterace, despite the destructive force of time, remain an extraordinary forge of knowledge about the roots of Mediterranean civilisation.
+The present-day ruins in Monasterace remain one of those places in Calabria where history and landscape literally meet at the water's edge.

 Frequently Asked Questions